sendgrid/sendgrid-php/docker/README.md

 # For Contributors

 - Develop per usual locally, but before pushing up to GitHub, you can run the tests locally in the Docker container per step 5 of the quickstart.
+- To run all the tests: `../vendor/bin/phpunit . --filter test*`
+- To run an individual test: `../vendor/bin/phpunit . --filter [Name of Test]`